Skip to Content

 Candidates must be competent in operating their RPA unit in full manual or altitude hold mode without GPS position hold prior to attempting the Massey University RPAS Flight Examination.

-Massey University offers its clients two forms of RPAS Flight Examinations:
+Massey University offers its clients a Multi-Rotor Manual Reversion RPAS Flight Examination.

 Massey University's Centre for Precision Agriculture (NZCPA) is an expert in remote sensing using UAV and other remotely piloted systems.
 The Centre's UAVs and sensor systems are some of the most advanced in the world.
 They have dedicated UAVs and pasture meters and we are the only organisation outside Europe and the Americas using the Fenix Hyperspectral Imaging System.